gatity/camunda-csharp-client/csharp-client/docs/HistoricDetailApi.md

         {
             Configuration config = new Configuration();
             config.BasePath = "http://localhost:8080/engine-rest";
+            // Configure HTTP basic authorization: basicAuth
+            config.Username = "YOUR_USERNAME";
+            config.Password = "YOUR_PASSWORD";

             // create instances of HttpClient, HttpClientHandler to be reused later with different Api classes HttpClient httpClient = new HttpClient();
             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new HistoricDetailApi(httpClient, config, httpClientHandler);
-            var processInstanceId = processInstanceId_example;  // string | Filter by process instance id. (optional)
+            var processInstanceId = "processInstanceId_example";  // string | Filter by process instance id. (optional)
-            var processInstanceIdIn = processInstanceIdIn_example;  // string | Only include historic details which belong to one of the passed comma-separated process instance ids. (optional) var executionId = executionId_example;  // string | Filter by execution id. (optional) var taskId = taskId_example;  // string | Filter by task id. (optional) var activityInstanceId = activityInstanceId_example;  // string | Filter by activity instance id. (optional) var caseInstanceId = caseInstanceId_example;  // string | Filter by case instance id. (optional) var caseExecutionId = caseExecutionId_example;  // string | Filter by case execution id. (optional) var variableInstanceId = variableInstanceId_example;  // string | Filter by variable instance id. (optional) var variableTypeIn = variableTypeIn_example;  // string | Only include historic details where the variable updates belong to one of the passed comma-separated list of variable types.
-A list of all supported variable types can be found [here](https://docs.camunda.org/manual/7.17/user-guide/process-engine/variables/#supported-variable-values). **Note:** All non-primitive variables are associated with the type `serializable`. (optional) var tenantIdIn = tenantIdIn_example;  // string | Filter by a comma-separated list of tenant ids. (optional) var withoutTenantId = true;  // bool? | Only include historic details that belong to no tenant.
-Value may only be `true`, as `false` is the default behavior. (optional) var userOperationId = userOperationId_example;  // string | Filter by a user operation id. (optional) var formFields = true;  // bool? | Only include `HistoricFormFields`.
+            var processInstanceIdIn = "processInstanceIdIn_example";  // string | Only include historic details which belong to one of the passed comma-separated process instance ids. (optional) var executionId = "executionId_example";  // string | Filter by execution id. (optional) var taskId = "taskId_example";  // string | Filter by task id. (optional) var activityInstanceId = "activityInstanceId_example";  // string | Filter by activity instance id. (optional) var caseInstanceId = "caseInstanceId_example";  // string | Filter by case instance id. (optional) var caseExecutionId = "caseExecutionId_example";  // string | Filter by case execution id. (optional) var variableInstanceId = "variableInstanceId_example";  // string | Filter by variable instance id. (optional) var variableTypeIn = "variableTypeIn_example";  // string | Only include historic details where the variable updates belong to one of the passed comma-separated list of variable types.
+A list of all supported variable types can be found [here](https://docs.camunda.org/manual/7.21/user-guide/process-engine/variables/#supported-variable-values). **Note:** All non-primitive variables are associated with the type `serializable`. (optional) var tenantIdIn = "tenantIdIn_example";  // string | Filter by a comma-separated list of tenant ids. (optional) var withoutTenantId = true;  // bool? | Only include historic details that belong to no tenant.
+Value may only be `true`, as `false` is the default behavior. (optional) var userOperationId = "userOperationId_example";  // string | Filter by a user operation id. (optional) var formFields = true;  // bool? | Only include `HistoricFormFields`.
 Value may only be `true`, as `false` is the default behavior. (optional) var variableUpdates = true;  // bool? | Only include `HistoricVariableUpdates`.
 Value may only be `true`, as `false` is the default behavior. (optional) var excludeTaskDetails = true;  // bool? | Excludes all task-related `HistoricDetails`, so only items which have no task id set will be selected.
 When this parameter is used together with `taskId`, this call is ignored and task details are not excluded.
 Value may only be `true`, as `false` is the default behavior. (optional) var initial = true;  // bool? | Restrict to historic variable updates that contain only initial variable values.
-Value may only be `true`, as `false` is the default behavior. (optional) var occurredBefore = 2013-10-20T19:20:30+01:00;  // DateTime? | Restrict to historic details that occured before the given date (including the date).
-Default [format](https://docs.camunda.org/manual/7.17/reference/rest/overview/date-format/) `yyyy-MM-dd'T'HH:mm:ss.SSSZ`, e.g., 2013-01-23T14:42:45.000+0200. (optional) var occurredAfter = 2013-10-20T19:20:30+01:00;  // DateTime? | Restrict to historic details that occured after the given date (including the date).
-Default [format](https://docs.camunda.org/manual/7.17/reference/rest/overview/date-format/) `yyyy-MM-dd'T'HH:mm:ss.SSSZ`, e.g., 2013-01-23T14:42:45.000+0200. (optional) var sortBy = sortBy_example;  // string | Sort the results lexicographically by a given criterion.
-Must be used in conjunction with the sortOrder parameter. (optional) var sortOrder = sortOrder_example;  // string | Sort the results in a given order.
+Value may only be `true`, as `false` is the default behavior. (optional) var occurredBefore = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTime? | Restrict to historic details that occured before the given date (including the date).
+Default [format](https://docs.camunda.org/manual/7.21/reference/rest/overview/date-format/) `yyyy-MM-dd'T'HH:mm:ss.SSSZ`, e.g., 2013-01-23T14:42:45.000+0200. (optional) var occurredAfter = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTime? | Restrict to historic details that occured after the given date (including the date).
+Default [format](https://docs.camunda.org/manual/7.21/reference/rest/overview/date-format/) `yyyy-MM-dd'T'HH:mm:ss.SSSZ`, e.g., 2013-01-23T14:42:45.000+0200. (optional) var sortBy = "processInstanceId";  // string | Sort the results lexicographically by a given criterion.
+Must be used in conjunction with the sortOrder parameter. (optional) var sortOrder = "asc";  // string | Sort the results in a given order.
 Values may be asc for ascending order or desc for descending order.
 Must be used in conjunction with the sortBy parameter. (optional) var firstResult = 56;  // int? | Pagination of results.
 Specifies the index of the first result to return. (optional) var maxResults = 56;  // int? | Pagination of results.
 Specifies the maximum number of results to return.
 Will return less results if there are no more results left. (optional) var deserializeValues = true;  // bool? | Determines whether serializable variable values (typically variables that store custom Java objects) should be deserialized on server side (default `true`).
 If set to `true`, a serializable variable will be deserialized on server side and transformed to JSON using [Jackson's](https://github.com/FasterXML/jackson) POJO/bean property introspection feature.
 Note that this requires the Java classes of the variable value to be on the REST API's classpath.
 If set to `false`, a serializable variable will be returned in its serialized format.
 For example, a variable that is serialized as XML will be returned as a JSON string containing XML.  **Note:** While `true` is the default value for reasons of backward compatibility, we recommend setting this parameter to `false` when developing web applications that are independent of the Java process applications deployed to the engine. (optional)